Yes, everyone applies through the same process and program no matter where they live in Alaska.

 Your 2021 monthly income for all members of your household — including all wages, tips, etc. — must currently be at or below the 80% community Area Median Income (AMI).

-A more comprehensive relief program exists for these families, called the Safety Net Program.
-Alaska Housing Rent Relief may assist AHFC families whose needs are not fully met by our Safety Net Program.
+A more comprehensive relief program exists for these families, called Safety Net.
+Alaska Housing Rent Relief may assist AHFC families whose needs are not fully met by Safety Net.
 If this describes your situation, we encourage you to apply.

 Yes, as long as you fit the other criteria requirements and the agreement you have with your Landlord is a rental agreement or lease and not a mortgage.